jperod/RNN_Scandinavian_Text_Classifier/README.md

 ### Extracting the data

-* The data has already been downloaded from http://opus.nlpl.eu/OpenSubtitles.php and compressed.
-* Extract datasets/OpenSubs.rar
-* A folder is extracted with the following files: os_da.txt (danish), os_no.txt (norwegian) and sv.txt (swedish).
+The data has already been downloaded from http://opus.nlpl.eu/OpenSubtitles.php and compressed.
+Extract datasets/OpenSubs.rar and a folder is extracted with the following files: os_da.txt (danish), os_no.txt (norwegian) and sv.txt (swedish).

-### Installing the environment
+### Installation

 * 1. Clone this repository
 ```